MaxHalford/tuna/README.md

 #### `Diff`

 A common use case that occurs for ordered data is to compute statistics on the differences of consecutive values.
 For example you might want to compute the average change of a metric.
-This requires memorising the previous value and feeding the difference with the current value to an `Agg`.
+This requires memorizing the previous value and feeding the difference with the current value to an `Agg`.
 You can do this by using the `Diff` struct which has the following signature:

 ```go
 type Diff struct {